JulianMH/NounPhraseJS/README.md

 var options = {};
 var configuration = getWordWindowConfiguration(options, dictionary)
 ```
 You do not need to pass any options, the configuration will just use reasonable default values for any missing parameter.
-For a list of possible parameters, check the API document.
+For a list of possible parameters, check the API documentation.

 ### Training and Testing